-The animated show Family Guy has been on the air for more than 12 years, which is longer than the lifespan of a lot of dogs.
+The animated show Family Guy has been on the air for over 12 years now, which is longer than the lifespan of a lot of dogs.
 So, maybe it should come as no surprise that Brian, the Griffin family’s dog, has finally died.
 In the end, old age didn’t get Brian, even though the joke of a talking dog might have been getting a little long in the tooth.
 Like a lot of dogs, Brian died when he was struck by a car.

 Brian was always the intellectual of the Griffin family; one of the running jokes of the series is that Brian saw himself as a struggling writer, always working on a new screenplay, novel, essay, or short story, while the rest of the family was satisfied with whatever was on television.

-Brian’s closest bond in the Griffin family was with Stewie, the megalomanic infant genius who’s ever concocting plans for world domination.
+Brian’s closest bond in the Griffin family was with Stewie, the megalomanic infant genius, who’s always concocting plans for world domination.
 Normally, Stewie would have been the one to save Brian via time travel, but he had dismantled his time machine at the beginning of the episode.
 (Presumably in deference to the 50th anniversary of Doctor Who this weekend.)

-Executive Producer Steve Callaghan told E!
-Online that “Where Brian was sort of a match for Stewie intellectually, Vinny is a good match for Stewie because he doesn’t let Stewie get away with any crap.
+Executive Producer Steve Callaghan says that “Where Brian was sort of a match for Stewie intellectually, Vinny is a good match for Stewie because he doesn’t let Stewie get away with any crap.
 He’ll call Stewie out on his B.S. freely.”